 [EFFECTIVE Winter 2018] Biology, Health, and Society (BHS) is recommended for students interested in a broad view of biology and the interactions between science and society, whether focused on health, education, or the environment.
 The major is appropriate for pre-health students, as well as those who wish to pursue professional school (e.g., law school) or other non-biology-specific career options where knowledge of the natural sciences would be beneficial.
 BHS also works well when paired with a (non-science) field of study in a dual major.
 It differs from other Biology majors in that it requires fewer credits, less laboratory work, and has more breadth.

-The curriculum in Cellular and Molecular Biology offers students an integrated program of study and training in the biological and physical sciences.
+The curriculum in Molecular, Cellular, & Developmental Biology (MCDB) offers students an integrated program of study and training in the biological and physical sciences.
 It is a pathway to graduate study in areas of biology and medicine that emphasizes a quantitative and analytical approach to the life sciences.

 5-yr.
 B.S./M.S.
-Program in CMB and Biomedical Engineering
+Program in Cellular and Molecular Biomedical Science

 This program is designed for students enrolled in the College of Literature, Science and the Arts.
 The program is jointly administered by the Department of MCDB (College of LS&A) and the Biomedical Engineering (BME) Department (College of Engineering).
 A matriculating student will receive the B.S. in Cellular and Molecular Biology (CMB) from the College of LS&A and a M.S. in Biomedical Engineering (BME) from the College of Engineering.